 Grupo México, S.A.B. de C.V.
-(OTCMKTS:GMBXF - Get Free Report) saw a large increase in short interest in the month of May.
+(OTCMKTS:GMBXF - Get Free Report) was the target of a significant increase in short interest in May.
 As of May 31st, there was short interest totalling 47,353,200 shares, an increase of 7,545.0% from the May 15th total of 619,400 shares.
-Based on an average trading volume of 32,000 shares, the days-to-cover ratio is currently 1,479.8 days.
-Approximately 0.6% of the shares of the company are sold short.
+Currently, 0.6% of the company's stock are short sold.
+Based on an average daily volume of 32,000 shares, the days-to-cover ratio is presently 1,479.8 days.

-Check Out Our Latest Stock Report on Grupo México
+Check Out Our Latest Report on GMBXF

-Grupo México Stock Performance
+Grupo México Price Performance

 About Grupo México